bbbbdragon/python-pype-lang-3/README.md

 fArgs are the following:

+* any Python variable name
-* any native Python expression
+* any Python literal
 * mirrors - an identity function which returns the accum.
 * indices - notation to access elements of iterables.
 * maps - Appyling an fArg to each element of an iterable.